MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 In each case, the result is the PlayerStatisticDefinition, containing the string ID of the statistic (StatisticName), the number of times the statistic has been reset (CurrentVersion), and the defined period for when the statistic will reset (VersionChangeInterval).

 The reset periods take effect as soon as they are defined, so in this case, the second call means that the reset is now defined as 00:00 UTC, Monday morning (midnight on Sunday night/Monday morning, using the UTC timezone), regardless of what it was before the call.

-The remaining reset intervals are also defined using UTC, with Month making the reset occur at 00;00 UTC on the first day of each month.
+The remaining reset intervals are also defined using UTC, with **Month** making the reset occur at 00;00 UTC on the first day of each month.
 Rolling them up here, the reset periods are:

-- Never: Stop versioning the statistic on a time-based basis
+- **Never**: Stop versioning the statistic on a time-based basis.
-- Hour: Version the statistic at the top of every hour (XX:00 UTC)
+- **Hour**: Version the statistic at the top of every hour (XX:00 UTC).
-- Day: Version the statistic at midnight (00:00 UTC) every day
+- **Day**: Version the statistic at midnight (00:00 UTC) every day.
-- Week: Version the statistic at midnight (00:00 UTC) every Monday
+- **Week**: Version the statistic at midnight (00:00 UTC) every Monday.
-- Month: Version the statistic at midnight (00:00 UTC) on the first day of every month
+- **Month**: Version the statistic at midnight (00:00 UTC) on the first day of every month.

 ## Preexisting statistics